liudo/EntityMapper/README.md

 # SimpleMapper - Work In Progress
-Object to object mapper library.
+.Net Object to object mapper library.
 Provides shallow and deep copy mapping of objects and collections.
-Configurable mapping.

 ### How to Configure
 ```c#